denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 many patents that came out of his “intellect augmentation” laboratory, Engelbart pictured his “display system” as a workstation that combines a typewriter, a CRT screen, and a mouse.
-The schematics show the workstation in action, with the words “<sc>now is the time fob</sc>” prominently displayed on-screen.
-The user was evidently in the process of editing a sentence, likely to correct the nonsensical “fob” into “for” (Fig. 4.7).[78]
+The schematics show the workstation in action, with the words “now is the time fob” prominently displayed on-screen.
+The user was evidently in the process of editing a sentence, likely to correct the nonsensical “fob” into “for” [Figure 4].[^58]

-[fig4.7]
+![Schematics for Engelbart's "Display System."
+The arrangement of keyboard, mouse, and screen will define an epoch of human-computer interaction.
+Source:
+Douglas Engelbart, "X-Y Position Indicator for a Display System," Patent US3541541, 1970.](/image/fob.jpg)

 Reflecting on the use of visual display systems for human-computer interaction, Engelbart wrote, “One of the potentially most promising means for